d-bl/MAE-gf/index.md

 The examples use pair-diagrams in the styled version (_matrix-scheme_) that Groundforge understands.
 Most of the patterns also have a scheme in the TesseLace index.
 Some, as the spiders and the larger fishes, don't.

-## Contact
-You will find our email-adress on the [_About us_][aboutus] page.

-## Disclaimer
-All links worked when created.
-Due to work on the Groundforge coding, there may be hiccups.

-English is not my native language, so please forgive me any mistakes.

 {% include p-l-c.html
   src="/MAE-gf/images/ind/D1211.png"
   alt="some nice ground"